 Helping Plaintiffs Fight for Protection

-On the other side, we also help plaintiffs who need to file for a restraining or harassment prevention order.
-For many plaintiffs, filing an affidavit is only the first step.
-They may have never testified before, and the thought of standing in front of a judge can be intimidating.
-Our services give plaintiffs the chance to organize their thoughts, prepare for direct and cross-examination, and ensure that their evidence is presented in the right way.
+On the other side, we also help plaintiffs who need to file for a restraining or harassment prevention order because filing an affidavit is only the first step.
+If you’ve never testified before standing in front of a judge can be intimidating.
+Our services give plaintiffs the chance to organize their thoughts and evidence before the hearing, prepare for direct and cross-examination, and ensure their exhibits are presented in the right way.

-If you’ve filed for an order because you need it, we fight for your rights.
-We’ll help you navigate the legal process, ensuring your voice is heard and your evidence is properly admitted, so you can protect yourself.
+If you’ve filed for an order we fight for your rights.
+We’ll help you navigate the legal process so you can protect yourself.

 The Legal Standard for Issuing a Restraining Order in Massachusetts